-Each year, member councils across NSW submit a range of motions to the Annual Conference conducted by Local Government NSW (LGNSW).
-These motions relate to strategic local government issues which affect members state-wide and introduce new or emerging policy issues and actions.
+Each year, LGNSW members submit a range of motions to the Annual Conference conducted by Local Government NSW (LGNSW).
+These motions relate to strategic local government issues which affect members state-wide and introduce new or emerging policy issues.
 They are debated and resolved by Conference delegates, with successful resolutions guiding LGNSW's advocacy priorities for the year ahead.

-All LGNSW member councils are invited to submit motions to the Annual Conference, with the following Guide outlining the motion development and submission process.
+All LGNSW member councils are invited to submit motions to the Annual Conference, with the following guide outlining the motion development and submission process.